DartisXUI/-Dartis-Craft-Kakusei-2-Curseforge/README.md

 - TECH, Lots of TECH.
 No Magic, just TECH... and Super Powers of course.
 Maybe a little genome editing...
 - LOTS of custom world generation - Exploration is a must!
 Dungeons and Loot galore!
 Even maybe the Central Spire of Atlantis or even a Seedship to find for the Stargate Fans.
+- Once you're done exploring, take to the stars either by Rocket or Starship - then return by Stargate!
+Explore the Galaxy...
 - LOTS of weird and wonderful Mods: Lucraft, Heroes Expansion, Woot, Waystones & Stargate Network to list some
 - Birds Foods instead of Pam's Harvestcraft - same idea, except no world gen [such as Berry Gardens, Apple Trees, etc] and the lag that comes with such world gen on weaker pc/laptops...